Top of main content

 Investing for income could be a good shorter-term strategy, particularly if you're nearing or in retirement.
 By choosing funds that pay dividends, you could receive regular payments to boost your existing income or pension.

 If you're considering shares, you also need to decide whether you're aiming for growth, income, or both.
-Keep in mind, investing in shares can take a lot of research and you'd need to hold a balance of different stocks to mitigate the risk of losing money with one particular company.
+Keep in mind, that investing in shares can take a lot of research and you'd need to hold a balance of different stocks to mitigate the risk of losing money with one particular company.

 Is investing right for you?